 ATMS urges consumers to always seek out accredited practitioners of natural medicine.
 As Australia's largest association for natural medicine, ATMS is focused on ensuring the public's safety by providing a listing of qualified and accredited practitioners and their qualified modality.
 Consumers are advised that they may request accreditations via associations and organisations such as ATMS.

 ATMS is working closely with our counterpart industry associations to represent practitioners in Australia.
-Our colleagues Complementary Medicines Australia (CMA) will be following up with further statements after the airing of the Four Corner's piece on ABC tonight.
+Our colleagues at Complementary Medicines Australia (CMA) have also provided media statements in response to the ABC program.

 -Ends-